1876 Colorado gubernatorial election: John Long Routt's term as last Territorial Governor

 On March 29, 1875, Republican John Long Routt was appointed by President Grant as to replace the unpopular Edward McCook as Governor of the Territory of Colorado.
 President Grant and John Routt had been close friends since their serving together for the Union in the Civil War.

 Routt's first task was to unite the local Republican party after years of infighting.
 He also needed to solve a growing disconnect between the inhabitants of Denver and the inhabitants of more rural areas in the territory.
 Many rural Coloradions believed that the gridlock and infighting in the years prior had been caused by a strong concentration of power for Denver politicians.
-At first, Routt had to deal with scepticism because he had also been appointed to the office without ever living in Colorado before.
-He assured the public by stating that he planned to move to the territory even if he had not been appointed as Governor.
+At first, Routt had to deal with skepticism because he had also been appointed to the office without ever living in Colorado before.
+He reassured the public by stating that he planned to move to the territory even if he had not been appointed as Governor.
 His term as territorial Governor was dominated by the crafting of the first State Constitution of Colorado by the 1875 constitutional convention.
 Routt also succeeded in uniting the factions of the local Republican party.